moradaniel/humanResources/README.md

 ## ChangeLog

+2014 - August

+ - Added pagination in the front-end using **Bootstrap UI pagination** and in the backend for searching employments
+ - Added first version of business requirement: Handle retention of credits by department.

 2014 - July

- - Refactored employment editor as an Angular directive, in order to be a reusable web component
+ - Refactored employment editor as an **Angular directive**, in order to be a **reusable web component**
  - Organized AngularJS code into scalable folders.
 Grouped files by feature.
- - Added AngularJS validator for verifying the employee CUIL in the form
+ - Added **AngularJS validator** for verifying the employee CUIL in the form
- - Added AngularJS Growl notifications.
+ - Added **AngularJS Growl notifications**.
 Feedback about operations results.
  - Replaced underscore.js by lodash.js
- - Backend: Added Spring MVC GlobalControllerExceptionHandler
+ - Backend: Added Spring MVC **GlobalControllerExceptionHandler**
  - Backend: Calculating credits period balance for departments recursively
  - Backend: Ordering by employee name, case insensitive.

 2014 - June

- - Added REST API to retrieve employments of a department
+ - Added **REST API** to retrieve employments of a department
- - Using Restangular to call server REST API
+ - Using **Restangular** to call server REST API
- - JSON support: migrated Jackson from Codehaus to Fasterxml
+ - **JSON support**: migrated Jackson from Codehaus to Fasterxml
- - Started migration to AngularJS.
+ - Started migration to **AngularJS**.
 Showing the grid of employments
- - Introduced Boostrap CSS Framework
+ - Introduced **Boostrap CSS Framework**

 2014 - May